 Although a failure to give a written statement has no direct legal effect in itself, the statement is admissible in any proceedings under the regulations.
-A failure to provide one allows a tribunal to draw any inference it considers just and equitable (including an inference that you are in breach of the regulations).
+A failure to provide one allows a tribunal to draw any inference it considers just and equitable (including an inference that you are in breach of the regulations) if it appears that the employer deliberately and without reasonable excuse ommitted to provide a statement, or that the written statement is evasive or equivocal.
 A carefully drafted written statement can avoid such a possibility and should be provided.

 What is objective justification?

 Less favourable treatment will be justified on objective grounds if you can show that it is necessary and appropriate to achieve a legitimate and genuine business objective.

 Objective justification may be a matter of degree.
 You should consider offering fixed-term employees certain benefits (eg loans, clothing allowances, etc) on a pro-rata basis.
 Sometimes, the cost to you of offering certain benefits to a fixed-term employee may be disproportionate to the benefit the employee would receive.
 This may objectively justify different treatment.